 Especially troubling is the fact that much of this misconduct is either initiated or perpetuated by Bible-believing Christians.
 On frequent occasions, we are harsh and very critical.
 "We look at our neighbor’s errors with a microscope, and at our own through the wrong end of a telescope."--Alexander MacLaren

 Far too often, Christians (myself included) have been caught up in the fever of rhetorical combat--- particularly when cultural or political matters are involved.
 We want to win at any cost, regardless of the words we use--- and no matter who may get hurt in the process.
 Such an orientation is at odds with clear Bible verses referencing both righteous and wicked behaviors.

 Here are just a few:

-James 1:19 (NKJV)- "My beloved brethren, let every man be swift to hear, slow to speak, slow to wrath; for the wrath of man does not produce the righteousness of God."
+James 1:19 (ESV)- "Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness that God requires."

 Ecclesiastes 7:9 (NKJV)- "Do not hasten in your spirit to be angry; for anger rests in the bosom of fools."

 Galatians 5:26 (NKJV)- "Let us not become conceited, provoking one another, envying one another."